nihal1087/ColorSchemeGenerator/README.md

   - Analogic-complement
   - Triad
   - Quad
-- Click any color to **copy its hex code** to the clipboard.
+- 📋 One-click copy to clipboard with visual feedback.
 - Fully **responsive design** for mobile and desktop.
+- Subtle animations for a smooth, app-like feel.
-- Default palette displayed on page load.
+- Default palette shown on initial load.

 ---